 We’ve spent the last few weeks wondering what kind of story we should share to close out this crazy, crazy year.
 It has been a year of resilience, a year of solitude, and a year of chaos all rolled up into one.
-So, in that light, we would like to talk about the most important part of our newsletter: you.
+So, in that light, we would like to talk about the most important part of our work: you.

-Our newsletters are designed to empower and inspire our audience.
+Our blogs are designed to empower and inspire our audience.
 Nothing has enriched us more than seeing you, our clients and our readers do so many wonderful and incredible things this year.
 We are honoured and grateful to have come to know you.
 In that spirit, we would like to share a few stories of how you have inspired us during 2020.

-You are the most caring people we know.
+You are the most caring people we know

 In March, as Ontario went into lockdown, we let our local clients know that we would be happy to assist with grocery runs or shopping for necessities.
 The response was amazing – it turned out that no one needed our help, but our inboxes were flooded with so many of you offering to do runs for us if we had people in need of help in your part of town.
 It reminded us, yet again, why we’re so excited to get up each morning to go to work and why we love working with you.

 And then there were the phone calls and emails – so many of you randomly checking in on us, to see how our families were doing, and how we were holding up.
 That meant the world to us.

 You gave hope to so many charities across Canada

 One of our favourite moments was when we received this incredibly heart-warming email from one of you back in April:

 “Hi Ryan – Do you know of any charities that are really struggling right now because of COVID-19 and could use a donation?”